learn-academy-2023-india/unit-2-assessment-RoderickVongsa/interview-questions.md

 1. What is the difference between a parameter and an argument?

 Your answer:
-// The Difference bewteen a parameter and an argument is that an argument can pass to a function
+// The Difference between a parameter and an argument is that an argument can pass to a function
 // For the parameter, a value can pass through it

 Researched answer: